Hlahlobo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the last 10 lines of /etc/passwd
 Display the first 10 lines of /etc/passwd
-Display the content of /etc/passwd and /etc/hosts
+Display the content of /etc/passwd and /etc/hosts script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.